 Marketplace: Explore the available apps to enhance your workspace.

-Before you proceed, see the general guidelines for updating Rocket.Chat.
+Before you proceed, consult the general guidelines for updating Rocket.Chat.

 RELEASE